Lewis Baker (footballer): Stoke City

-On 15 January 2022, Baker joined EFL Championship side Stoke City on a two-and-a-half year contract.
+On 15 January 2022, Baker joined EFL Championship side Stoke City on a two-and-a-half-year contract.
 On 16 January, he made his debut for the club as a substitute in a 2–0 win over Hull City.
 He scored his first goal for Stoke on 22 January 2022 in a 3–2 defeat against Fulham.
 Baker had a productive start to his Stoke career, scoring eight goals in 21 appearances in the second half of the 2021–22 season.
 In June 2022, Baker signed a new three-year contract with the club.
 Baker was appointed club captain for the 2022–23 season.
+Having started the campaign as a key player in the team, Baker fell out of favour under new manager Alex Neil in the second half of the season being used mainly as a substitute.
+Baker ended the season with eight goals in 47 appearances of which 16 were as a substitute.

+Ahead of the 2023–24 season, Baker was stripped of the captain's armband by Neil and handed to Josh Laurent.
+Baker missed the first four months of the season after undergoing knee surgery over the summer, returning to the squad in December 2023.
+He scored a long range free-kick against Rotherham United on 13 January 2024.
+On 29 August 2024, Baker joined Blackburn Rovers on loan for the 2024–25 season.
+Baker made 13 appearances for Rovers, scoring once before he was recalled by Stoke on 8 January 2025.
+Baker made a big impact back at Stoke, scoring seven goals in 22 games helping Stoke avoid relegation on the final day.
+At the end of the season he signed a new one-year contract.

 International career

 Baker was born in England and is of Jamaican descent.
 Baker has represented England at under-17, under-19 and England under-20 levels.
 In August 2014, he was called up to the England under-20 squad and named as captain of the side for the forthcoming season, making a goalscoring debut against Romania on 5 September.
-In September 2014, he was called up to the England under-21 squad for the first time for a two legged 2015 European U21 Championship play-off tie against Croatia.
+In October 2014, he was called up to the England under-21 squad for the first time for a two legged 2015 European U21 Championship play-off tie against Croatia.
 In 2016, Baker was part of the England squad for the Toulon Tournament and scored the opening goal in the 2–1 victory over France in the final.
 His tally of four goals throughout the competition also earned him the Golden Boot award.

+On 19 May 2025, Baker made the preliminary 60-man squad for the Jamaica national team for the 2025 CONCACAF Gold Cup.